Skip to main content

 Saved instances

-When you save an instance, credentials are stored server-side in the app database.
+When you save an instance, pocketPG stores the connection details server-side in the app database.
 This enables:

-Members of a shared instance never receive the raw connection string or SSH key.
+Accepted members of a shared instance do not receive the raw connection string or SSH private key.